This country-specific Q&A provides an overview to technology laws and regulations relevant in Singapore.

 In order to apply for an FBO or SBO licence, the applicant must be a company incorporated in Singapore.

-A Singapore incorporated company may be wholly owned by a foreign entity and therefore there is no restriction on foreign ownership for telecom licensees.
+A Singapore incorporated company may be wholly owned by a foreign entity.
+There is no restriction on foreign ownership for telecom licensees.

 The Code of Practice for the Provision of Telecommunication Services ("Telecom Competition Code") mandates interconnection between operators.

 Where a licensee is considered to be a "dominant licensee" it is subject to further requirements regarding interconnection.
-The IMDA requires dominant licensees maintain and to provide interconnection services in accordance with, a reference interconnection offer ("ROI").
-The ROI sets out prices, terms and conditions that have been pre-approved by the IMDA.
+The IMDA requires dominant licensees maintain and to provide interconnection services in accordance with, a reference interconnection offer ("RIO").
+The RIO sets out prices, terms and conditions that have been pre-approved by the IMDA.

 A licensee will be considered to be a "dominant licensee" if: